OTARI Setup Calibration Kit

 • New fresh record setup tape for calibrating the record chain

 • A set of detailed generic instructions, explanations, required equipment (which are not too onerous nor expensive), diagrams and check sheets to coach you on what to do.
 These are based on a range of generic machines that have come through our workshop over the years and incorporate Nagravox’s personal experience repairing, updating and restoring tape machine’s.
+The Otari kit has an additional addendum with some specific information and instructions.

 You need to decide: